Today, I’ve chosen a topic that you probably have been a part of if you have trekked with us — our toilets in the mountains and how they evolved.

 “I remember our experiments with cocopeat.
 It was almost comical.
 For a month, I made my nieces and nephews poop in a drum everyday, and cover it up with cocopeat.
 It was a test to see if it would work in the mountains,” says Izzat Yaganagi, who used to head our Green Trails team back then.

 As we all know by now, cocopeat worked beautifully, and we stuck to it for good.
 In the toilet tents, we would provide a heap of cocopeat along with mud.
-The trekker would poop, cover it up with cocopeat, and add mud over it.
+The trekker would do their business, cover it up with cocopeat, and add mud over it.

 What we have now — deep, long-lasting pits with cocopeat